spacebanana420/DoremiSecure/README.md

 The encryption mode for OpenSSL.
 Type the command "openssl enc -ciphers" for a full list of available ciphers

 ### folder
 The folder which will be used for encryption.
-If the folder name is "current", the script will analyze the current directory instead
+If set to "current", the script will analyze the directory where it's located at

 ## Requirements
 Bash, zip/unzip, OpenSSL, GPG (to be added), coreutils or busybox